What is the Committee of 100?

 When was C-100 founded and by whom?

 C-100 was founded in early 1990.
 By the end of 1990, a core group of I.M.
-Pei, Yo-Yo Ma, Shirley Young, Oscar Tang, Henry Tang, and Chien-Shiung Wu had recruited distinguished Chinese Americans from the arts, business, academia, public service, and the sciences to serve on C-100. more...
+Pei, Yo-Yo Ma, Shirley Young, Oscar Tang, Henry Tang, and Chien-Shiung Wu had recruited distinguished Chinese Americans from the arts, business, academia, public service, and the sciences to serve as ambassadors for C-100’s missions. more…

 How many members are there?

-C-100 has 154 members, they are based across the U.S. and some are in Asia.
-Its size will remain small since important decisions are made by consensus.
+C-100 currently has 154 members, they are based largely in the U.S. and some are in Asia.

 How can I join C-100?